elsevierPTG/interviews/api-challenge/README.md

 ## Introduction

-In the United States, the privacy of patient data is governed by the Health Insurance Portability and Accountability Act, or as its commonly known, HIPAA.
+In the United States, the privacy of patient data is governed by the Health Insurance Portability and Accountability Act, or as it's commonly known, HIPAA.
-One regulation falling under HIPAA is the Privacy Rule, which among other things, governs what health data can be shared and under what circumstances.
+One regulation falling under HIPAA is the Privacy Rule, which, among other things, governs what health data can be shared and under what circumstances.
 Researchers in health fields often seek out "Limited Data Sets", which have been stripped of 18 types of data, including biometrics such as fingerprints, birth